 intentions of any world politician, the competency is easily judged by the results.

 • Ideologically driven policies, rather than pragmatically driven policies?
-That can be judged by politicians' own
+This can be judged by the politician's

 • Bought-and-paid-for analysts and lobbyists promoting foreign or private interests over national or public

 interests?
-Analysis of foreign and local media watchdog reports will always reveal the public and hidden agendas.
+Analysis of foreign and local media watchdog reports will always reveal the hidden agendas.

-• Misinformation promoted by many media analysts and commentators have led the country in the wrong direction?
+• Misinformation promoted by media analysts and commentators have led the country in the wrong direction?
+Again,

-Again the best way to judge the competency of the media and its commentators is by the review of media archives and the
+the best way to judge the competency of the media and its commentators is by the review of media archives and the final

-the U.S. Federal Reserve did a good job so far in controlling and pacing interest rates increase, but there is not much
+the U.S. Federal Reserve has done a good job so far in controlling and pacing interest rates increases, but there is not

 • Tax policies?
-Not increasing taxes was a wise measure that helped businesses and investors, but if no revenues
+Not increasing taxes was a wise measure that helped businesses and investors, however, the

-do not increases, the government has no other choice but to raise taxes to balance the budget and pay for national debt.
+Government has no other choice but to raise taxes in order to balance the budget and pay for national debt.

 • Uncontrollable external events?
 While 9/11 was a major negative event, it is the reaction to that event that

 counts.
-The U.S. Government cannot blame everything on 9/11, especially U.S. economic policies.
-The same logic is true
+The U.S. Government cannot blame everything on 9/11, especially the failed U.S. foreign-relations and economic

-• Last but not least, could it be that the U.S. consumer culture resulted in a population that is consuming far
+• Last but not least, could it be that the U.S. consumer culture has resulted in a huge consumer debt, thus

 6) Government Policy Options & Their Price